 Last week, High Above Seattle visited Analytical 360, Seattle’s marijuana testing facility located in SoDo, and wrote a little bit about it here.
 We were so interested in the information we received about the controversy surrounding pesticide use in the marijuana industry that we decided to dig deeper.
 As it turns out, this issue is prominent in the cannabis industry, and the future, in regards to pesticide regulation, is not clear.
+Those who cultivate cannabis often find themselves having to deal with pests that invade their crops, with many having to look to pest treatment in order to manage them.
+However, the regulations surrounding this may not be as straightforward as previously thought.

 Cannabis is considered a narcotic under federal law, rather than a consumable crop, so any decisions on growing, dispersing, etc., fall on individual states which have legalized marijuana for medicinal or recreational use.
 This means that many details that surround the agriculture industry do not apply to the marijuana industry, including pesticide use.
 If you want to get involved in the agriculture industry, check out some great deals from Agron to help get you started.